What are Electronic Signatures?

 Introduction

 The digital age has revolutionized many aspects of our daily lives, including how we validate documents and authenticate identity.
 Electronic signatures are at the forefront of this transformation, offering a digital alternative to traditional handwritten signatures.
-Despite their growing ubiquity, the adoption of electronic signatures has been fraught with legal ambiguities and technical challenges.
-This article aims to explore electronic signatures from multiple perspectives: technological, legal, and business, to provide a holistic understanding of this complex yet essential digital tool.
+Despite their growing popularity, the adoption of electronic signatures has been faced with legal complexities and technical challenges.
+This article aims to examine electronic signatures from technological, legal, and business standpoints to provide a comprehensive understanding of this complex yet crucial digital tool.

 A Brief History